Kerbalism/Kerbalism/README.md

 the former used for short-range inter-vessel communications, the latter always implicitly pointing at DSN.
 Transmission rates are realistic, and scale with distance to the point that it may take a long time to transmit data from the outer solar system.
 Data transmission happen transparently in loaded and unloaded vessels, as usual.
-The resulting communication system is simple and intuitive, yet it also result in more realistic vessel and mission designs.
+The resulting communication system is simple, yet it also results in more realistic vessel and mission designs.
 Tiny hypnotic science-blue spheres travel the link lines to represent data transmission.

 ### SCIENCE